Euro zone bond yields jump after Powell's hawkish comments

 Federal Reserve Chair Jerome Powell delivered his most muscular message to date on his battle with inflation, saying it might move "more aggressively" to raise rates to keep an upward price spiral from getting entrenched.

+"The Fed is definitely in the driving seat of global fixed income market," said Rohan Khanna, macro rates strategist at UBS.
+"But we are very well priced for the ECB as we have 50 basis points hike this year."

-Money markets are pricing in around 190 bps of U.S. interest rate hikes by year-end, including an 80% chance of a 50 bps hike in May, which would bring the rate increase of 2022 to 215 bps.
+Money markets are pricing in around 190 bps of U.S. interest rate hikes by year-end, including an 80% chance of 50 bps in May, which would bring the 2022 rate increase to 215 bps.
 IRPR

-“Last time we saw more than 200 bps of hikes in a calendar year was back in 1994 (when rates rose +250bps), so again, a pace of tightening that’s potentially faster than anything else in the last 3 decades,” Deutsche Bank analysts said.

-Powell noted that “in 1965, 1984 and 1994, the Fed was able to raise rates without triggering a recession, and pointed out that others were not induced by monetary policy,” they added.

 The ECB’s president Christine Lagarde made clear on Monday that the world's two top central banks will move out of sync in the foreseeable future, but more hawkish comments suggested that rate hikes might be needed this year.